ckeditor/ckeditor4-angular/README.md

 #### Publishing

-To build and publish the package run `npm run publish`.
+To build and publish the package, run `npm run publish`.

 You can also manually build the package with `npm run build-package` which will be stored in `dist/`.
 Then you can publish it with `npm publish dist/`.

 ## License